On Fenchel-Nielsen Coordinates of Surface Group Representations into SU(3,1): Abstract

 \section{Abstract}

-Let $\Sigma_g$ be a compact, orientable surface of genus $g \geq 2$.
-We ask the question of parametrizing discrete, faithful, totally loxodromic representations in the deformation space $Hom(\pi_1(\Sigma_g), {\rm SU}(3,1))//{\rm SU}(3,1)$.
-We show that such a representation, under some hypothesis, can be specified by $30g-30$ real parameters.
+Let $\Sigma_g$ be a compact, connected, orientable surface of genus $g \geq 2$.
+We ask for a parametrization of the discrete, faithful, totally loxodromic representations in the deformation space ${\rm Hom}(\pi_1(\Sigma_g), {\rm SU}(3,1))/{\rm SU}(3,1)$.
+We show that such a representation, under some hypothesis, can be determined by $30g-30$ real parameters.